The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Dynamical equations

 In this paper, we adopt $I_v = \ln \left( \sqrt{\frac{m_{\text{1}}}{m_{\text{2}}}} \right) $.
 According to~\cite{PhysRevD.100.043013,Poisson_Will_2014,Li:2025qtb}, we obtain the following equations with DF:

-We obtain the dynamical equations that describe the evolution of $p$ and $e$ with respect to time $t$ for inspiraling BBHs under the effect of dynamical friction.
-DF is manifested as a dissipative force.
+We obtain the dynamical equations that describe the evolution of $p$ and $e$ with respect to time $t$ for inspiraling BBHs under the effect of DF, which is manifested as a dissipative force.
 Under the influence of DF, the orbital radius of the system decreases while the eccentricity increases.

-Furthermore, we account for the accretion of DM by the secondary BH.
+Additionally, we account for the accretion of DM by the secondary BH.
 In this paper, we assume that the radius of the secondary BH is greater than the mean free path of DM particles and consider only non-annihilating DM particles, ignoring all interactions except gravitational effects.
-The accretion process of the secondary BH is described by Bondi-Hoyle accretion and the mass flux at the horizon of the secondary BH is~\cite{PhysRevLett.126.101104}:
+The accretion process of the secondary BH is described by Bondi-Hoyle accretion and the mass flux at the horizon of the secondary BH is~\cite{PhysRevLett.126.101104}